Chow Chow vs Tibetan Mastiff

 Tibetan Mastiff Temperament

 Tibetan Mastiffs are independent introverts who tend to be wary of strangers but are loving and loyal to their people.
-Though personality can vary from one dog to the next, these dogs tend to be headstrong guardians who often think they know what’s best and view themselves more as equal partners than pets.
+Though personality can vary from one dog to the next, these dogs tend to be headstrong and often think they know what’s best and view themselves more as equal partners than pets.

 Tibetan Mastiff Traits